 Filed: November 22, 2006

-A system may determine an extent to which a page is selected when the page is included in a set of search results, generate a score for the page based, at least in part, on the extent to which the page is selected when the page is included in a set of search results; and rank the page with regard to at least one other page based, at least in part, on the score.
+A system may determine an extent to which a page is selected when the page is included in a set of search results, generate a score for the page based, at least in part, on the extent to which the page is selected when the page is included in a set of search results; and rank the page concerning at least one other page-based, at least in part, on the score.